tbeckenhauer/tbeckenhauer.github.io/_tutorials/2021-06-04-basics-of-docker.markdown

 I am brand new to docker, so I though I might start documenting docker from the perspective of a beginner.
 I will come back and correct any bad info as necessary.

 1. Docker data structures are similar to git.
-If you understand the git blockchain (I guess it's a blockchain), then you would understand the docker data structure.
+If you understand the git ([Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree)), then you would understand the docker data structure.

 2. Assuming you want to start a docker image, you are gonna need a command like this.
 The 'i' stands for interactive. 't' stands for tty.